This content was published by “The Hindu” newspaper on January 10, 2020.

 Growing up in rural India, I’ve witnessed a change in cropping patterns — going up from 50% dry land being cropped with cotton and other cash crops to close to 90%, cutting out even the legumes that were used as intercrops.
 In areas where we used to grow two crops, one cotton (kharif) and one food (rabi), our farmers are only growing one, and that too a cash crop.
 This leaves not only the farmers and their families hungry (and dependent on markets for food), but the wild animals too (since we take over their natural habitat to grow our crops, so they are dependent on our lands).
 The reasons behind this shift are many and for another discussion.

 In this current situation, when organic farmers like us grow food crops such as sunflower, jowar or bajra, the bird population swoops down and flatten the crop.
 Parrots dig out the sunflower kernels with their hooked beaks and rip up the corn ears, rats fill their burrows with grain, and rabbits make homes around the farm, to eat young shoots.
-Chillies and tomatoes are destroyed by hordes of peacocks, not leaving much for the farmer.
+Chilies and tomatoes are destroyed by hordes of peacocks, not leaving much for the farmer.
 All the small animal population in an area become concentrated in a small area that chooses to grow diversified crops.
 This is why sustainable agriculture practitioners struggle to grow crops in such an environmental crisis.

-So, what can be done to minimise these effects?
+So, what can be done to minimize these effects?
 Farmers need to plant more food crops (even as intercrops for cash crops) that can act as food banks.
 This will spread crop losses because of other members of the environment across many farms and not be magnified in the few who choose to grow food crops.

 These changes are not easy to make for the society as a whole, but if a few people care and take time to observe patterns, differences can be made.
 Feed sparrows, plant fruiting trees.
 Listen to the bulbul and the cuckoo, and know that because of what you’ve created there are no silent mornings.